KaushalWalker/customer-segmentation-ml/README.md

 - Deployment of the model using Streamlit

 **Final features used in the model:**
+- enure
+- MonthlyCharges
+- TotalCharges
-- Tenure
+- Contract
-- Monthly Charges
+- InternetService
-- Total Charges
+- SeniorCitizen

 ## 📊 Key Customer Segments
 **High-Spending New Customers**